 Albanian food–like many cuisines–is heavily influenced by its past.
-The area that is now Albania was once home to Greek tribes, and parts of Greece are only about 20 miles from the Albania coast, so it makes sense that there would be a fair amount of culinary overlap.
-Many things we might think of as Greek food (usually Ottoman or immigrant-influenced) have a very close cousin in Albania.
+Select parts of Albania were once home to Greek tribes, and parts of modern Greece are only about 20 miles from the Albanian coast, so it makes sense that there would be a fair amount of culinary overlap.
+Many things that North Americans might think of as Greek food are often actually Ottoman or immigrant-influenced and have a very close cousin in Albania.

 Yogurt and honey

-A specialty of Gjirokastra, Albania, qifqi are rice balls flavored with herbs and bound together with eggs.
+A specialty of the city of Gjirokastra, qifqi are rice balls flavored with herbs and bound together with eggs.
 They were a tasty vegetarian addition to our lunch in the UNESCO World Heritage city.